-Step 5 – Compare and evaluate (ideally with your team and a solutions expert)
+Compare and evaluate (ideally with your team and a solutions expert)

-Hopefully, by this point you’ve gathered ample notes and insights into the solutions that you’re considering.
-It’s not always easy to get an “apples to apples” comparison, but try to get a side by side view of the different platforms when it comes to general categories such as out of the box features, integrations, costs, etc.
+Hopefully, by this point, you’ve gathered ample notes and insights into the solutions that you’re considering.
+It’s not always easy to get an “apples to apples” comparison, but try to get a side by side view of the different platforms when it comes to general categories such as out of the box features, integrations, customisation, costs, etc.

-As previously mentioned, selecting an ecommerce solution should be a team effort.
+As previously mentioned, selecting an eCommerce solution should be a team effort.
 Make sure that all relevant team members are part of this step, and if possible, include a solutions expert in the process so you can get a complete and well-rounded idea of what platform would work best for you.

-You need to also think about your longer term plans.
+You need to also think about your longer-term plans.
 For example, brands like Missguided, Harvey Nichols and Made.com have very strong in-house development teams, which they’ve built over time whilst also using agency resource.
 These three brands are all using Magento Enterprise, which is a lot more mainstream than platforms like IBM WebSphere or Oracle ATG, because there are very few developers who specialise in such platforms, unlike Magento.
 That’s why if you’re going with a solution that doesn’t have a large developer or support community, you may have to invest in hiring and training in-house staff to handle the necessary jobs.

-Need help finding an agency or expert?
+Need help finding an agency or selecting a platform?

-Attend their events – Some ecommerce companies hold events to educate and engage their communities.
+Attend their events – Some eCommerce companies hold events to educate and engage their communities.
 Consider attending these functions so you can network with potential agencies and experts.

-Ask an expert – I always get asked questions around platform suitability on Magento and there are lots of more knowledgable people than me.
+Ask an expert – I always get asked questions around platform suitability on Magento and there are lots of more knowledgeable people than me.
 Reaching out to people that know the platform well and asking them questions is another good option.

-Referrals – Get in touch with other ecommerce merchants using the platforms you’re considering and ask if they could refer you to experts and partners who can assist you in choosing, setting up, or maintaining the software.
+Referrals – Get in touch with other eCommerce merchants using the platforms you’re considering and ask if they could refer you to experts and partners who can assist you in choosing, setting up, or maintaining the software.

 Good luck, and if you need more information on any of the solutions or pointers discussed above, feel free to comment below or get in touch at firstname.lastname@example.org.